 Batteries are on the rise too, for good reason.
 Over 22,600 home battery systems were installed in Australian households in 2019.
 Over one-third of Australian households that have installed a home battery system and are taking control of their energy-storing it for peak periods or simply being able to live off the grid.

 But as with any kind of finance, you need to be confident with your choices.
-To make it easier, check out our guide to green loans, Australia.
+To make it easier, we've created a guide to all things green loans in Australia.

 What is a green loan?